NomicFoundation/hardhat-website/src/content/plugin-development/explanations/lifecycle.md

 Later in the initialization process, Hardhat runs the different Hook Handlers in the `config` category.
 These follow the process explained in [Hook Handlers' lifecycle](#hook-handlers-lifecycle).

-The only difference with config Hook Handlers is that they don't have access to the Hook Context, as they're executed before it's created.
+The only difference from config Hook Handlers is that they don't have access to the Hook Context, as they're executed before it's created.

 To learn more about this process, read the [Config System explanation](./config.md).

 #### Global Options resolution

 Each plugin can define an array of Global Option definitions.
-They're resolved so that their names don't clash with one another.
+Hardhat resolves them so their names don't clash with one another.

 Then, their values are read from the command line arguments or the environment variables.